KJPHOENIX/Cryptography-using-tkinter/README.md

-# CRYPTOGRAPHY:
+# Cryptography
-   using python tkinter
+     . using python tkinter
-   encryotion and decryption
+     . encryotion and decryption